-Aim 2: Explore atypical comorbidities in language and arithmetic development by studying atypical parameterization of the model, and/or revising it as needed to encompass these regularities.
+Aim 3: focus on comorbifdities Understand the interaction of multiple systems in the new model by examining an exemplar case: Atypical comorbidities in language and arithmetic development.

-Hypothesis 2A: Manipulations of model parameters such as learning rate, decay rates (analogous to synaptic plasticity), and so on may enable the existing (revised) model to reproduce atypical patterns of arithmetic skill development, especially as regards language comorbidity.
+Hypothesis 2A: Manipulations of model parameters such as learning rate, decay rates (analogous to synaptic plasticity), and so on may enable the existing (revised) model to reproduce atypical patterns of arithmetic skill development, ONLY as regards language comorbidity. [[Prior knowledge dependencies, such as counting?]]

+avoiding what amount to structural changes (e.g., zeros)]]

-Hypothesis 2B: We expect the 2A will be refuted, and that reproducing the desired patterns will require structural changes to the models, but that with such changes we will be able to accomplish the goal, and that these changes will be related to changes hypothesized (and/or observed) in the systems neuroscientific study of atypical development.
+Hypothesis 2B: explore additional architectural SNS phenol. reproducing the desired patterns will require structural changes to the models, but that with such changes we will be able to accomplish the goal, and that these changes will be related to changes hypothesized (and/or observed) in the systems neuroscientific study of atypical development.

 An example of where models revised in this aim may provide useful explanations is in predicting that language can support arithmetic learning by providing unique symbolic representations for numbers, but that noisy representations can hamper successful learning.

+Place holder: proposing collecting new data to understand the comorbidity: (a) examining the relationship between phonological representations and arithmetic skills; and (b) examining the role of (verbal) working memory and cognitive control ability for math and reading.

+(At least in my view, this is also why examining the comorbidity for math and language interesting, because it helps us understand a broader question of how different systems works, not just math and language, but also memory, and frontal control systems. )